cyndi5/anagrams/README.md

 ### `--optional OPTIONAL`

-The string of characters whose presence is optional in conjunction with the minimum string of characters.
+`OPTIONAL` is the string of characters whose presence is optional in conjunction with the minimum string of characters.
 The search algorithm will try combining the minimum string with all optional characters and smaller subsets of them.

 ```
 python3 anagrams.py --optional vle